mrbinsk/mrbinsk.github.io/_posts/2022-11-14-left-brained-word-fetish.markdown

 title:  "Left-Brained Word Fetishism"
 ---

-I've seen some posts of people sharing what I'm delighted to repeat hearing described as "left-brained word fetishism."
+I've seen some posts of people on Mastodon (and elsewhere over the years) sharing what I'm delighted to repeat hearing described as "left-brained word fetishism."
 I see it as an attempt to be more correct than someone who may not use a word in the same way they do, or perhaps mispronounces a word they've only read.
 The perils are everywhere.

 I used to do this.
 In unpacking it, I was trying to protect myself from the judgment of others, but it was way too easy to fall into the practice as a way of judging others myself.